 After school enrichment £3580

-The impact of this spend for 2015/16, is that disadvantaged pupils made at least expected progress with the majority making more than expected progress.
+The impact of this spend for 2016/17, is that the large majority of disadvantaged pupils made at least expected progress with the majority making more than expected progress.

 Pensby Primary School utilises the PE grant in a number of ways to promote a number of sports across the school.
 The DFE states that conditions of the PE grant are: